Stevens Institute of Technology: Campus

 Stevens Tech's 55 acre (22 ha) campus is in Hoboken, New Jersey, a city defined by its proximity to New York City and high density.
 The campus overlooks the Hudson River and is primarily along the waterfront of Hoboken, directly west of Manhattan.
 The area has a humid subtropical climate and consists of a prominent hill known as Castle Point, the highest point in Hoboken.
-There are 17 academic, 3 athletic, 11 administrative, and 9 non-Greek residential buildings.
-Also, there are 13 Greek residences and additional buildings associated with the university in Hoboken.
+There are 17 academic, three athletic, 11 administrative, and nine non-Greek residential buildings.
+Thirteen Greek residences and additional buildings are associated with the university in Hoboken.

-Of the 60+ buildings associated with the university, 3 are listed in the National Register of Historic Places (NRHP).
+Of the 60+ buildings associated with the university, three are listed in the National Register of Historic Places (NRHP).